 Teachers engage in professional learning targeted to school priorities, the needs of their students, and the achievement of their professional goals.
+This training was predominantly provided through On line services due to Covid restrictions.

 Grade Reflection structure in 2020 to maintain focus on data driven teaching and learning and teachers professional learning.
 Ongoing training and support to be provided to staff with a focus on assessment for learning and data driven teaching and learning.
 This will be undertaken through extensive training in visible learning over the next three years.